Fall/Winter Naturalist Programs

 Lake Superior Shipwrecks

-Come learn about some of the over 500 shipwrecks on our nearest Great Lake, including the wreck of the Edmund Fitzgerald.
+Come learn about some of the over 500 shipwrecks in our nearest Great Lake.

 Minnesota Ghost Stories